Hospitals & Asylums

 should not be used with other antidepressant medications, especially selective

 serotonin reuptake inhibitors, or SSRIs.
 5- HTP 100 mg two times daily.
-SAMe can be helpful in the treatment of depression.
-It acts as methyl donor and can help the body
+SAMe

-to complete and maximize its nerve connections in the brain.
-SAMe has
+its nerve connections in the brain.
+SAMe

-body.
-SAMe can
+the body.
+SAMe can help the body’s

-energy, improve cognitive function and decrease pain.
-SAMe has also been
+cognitive function and decrease pain.

-used to treat osteoarthritis, response tends to be
+SAMe has also been used to treat osteoarthritis, response tends to be

 noticed within the first month of use.

-Insomnia, anxiety or mania states can be associated with overuse of SAMe.
-Do not use SAMe with other antidepressant medications,
+Insomnia, anxiety or mania states can be associated with overuse of

-especially selective serotonin reuptake inhibitors (SSRIs).
+medications, especially selective serotonin reuptake inhibitors (SSRIs).
 It may cause life-threatening symptoms

 (including agitation, tremors, anxiety, rapid heartbeats, difficulty breathing,